transloadit/uppy/website/src/docs/companion.md

 6. **customProviders(optional)** - This option enables you to add custom providers along with the already supported providers.
 See [Adding Custom Providers](#Adding-Custom-Providers) for more information.

 7. **uploadUrls(optional)** - An array of URLs (full paths).
-If specified, Companion will only accept uploads to these URLs (useful when you want to make sure an Companion instance is only allowed to upload to your servers, for example).
+If specified, Companion will only accept uploads to these URLs (useful when you want to make sure a Companion instance is only allowed to upload to your servers, for example).

 8. **secret(required)** - A secret string which Companion uses to generate authorization tokens.